mbrad26/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Quick Learner
 I am a hungry learner who devours information about topics of interest with passion and energy.

+At Makers I taught myself Ruby on Rails in one week and used it to build, together with my team a fully tested and working clone of Facebook.
+For the end of course project I learned enough React, Cypress, Jest and Enzyme during a single weekend, to able to contribute in a meaningful way to my team’s project and goals.

 #### Adaptable
-I have lived in five regions, in three different countries, and I met and worked with people from all walks of life.
-Every change brought something new in my life, new challenges, new opportunities, new places to explore and new things to learn.
+I have lived in five regions, in three different countries, and I met and worked with people from all backgrounds.
+Every change brought something new in my life, new challenges and new opportunities.

-To be continued...

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill
+#### Inquisitive

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I love to learn and read about software development from all the available sources(Youtube, Medium Blogs etc).
+I often find myself on Google searching for new books about programming  to study from and to help me deepen my understanding.

 ## Education